 Learning Major Scales on Saxophone

-There are a total of 12 Major Scales that you need to learn on saxophone.
+There are a total of 12 Major Scales on Saxophone that you need to learn.
 These scales are being used in the majority of all music.
 So once you've unlocked and mastered the Major scales on your sax, it will become much easier to learn new saxophone songs.

 In my experience from teaching thousands of saxophone beginners, learning the major scales is a core skill to focus on when you get started playing saxophone.